The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 July 19 date set for strike authorization vote by 14,000 Southern California Disneyland workers

-Some 14,000 Disney workers in Southern California represented by four different unions have scheduled a strike authorization vote July 19.
+Some 14,000 Disneyland workers in Southern California represented by four different unions have scheduled a strike authorization vote July 19.
 The United Food and Commercial Workers Local 324 President Andrea Zinder told the Los Angeles Times, “We haven’t been able to move the company on the issues most important to our members.
 The unfair labor practices that Disney has committed are so egregious that they interfere with our ability to get a fair contract.”

 The coalition of unions reports that more than 500 workers have been subjected to intimidation, surveillance and disciplinary threats for wearing a union button.
 “The intimidation is stressful for cast members,” said Coleen Palmer.

 Negotiations began in April for thousands of theme park workers including ride operators, custodians, cashiers and other staff.
-The company has offered a 25 cent per hour raise for workers with more than 20 years experience.
+The company has offered a 25 cent per hour raise for workers with more than 20 years’ experience.
 The city of Anaheim recently enacted a living wage law that boosted workers’ pay from a miserable $18 an hour under the present contract to $19.90 an hour.
-The California Supreme Court refused to hear Disney’s appeal of the wage hike, which claimed the law did not apply to the multibillion dollar company.
+The California Supreme Court refused to hear Disney’s appeal of the wage hike, which claimed the law did not apply to the multi-billion-dollar company.

 Massachusetts nursing home staff protest bounced paychecks, overwork